awsdocs/amazon-ec2-user-guide/doc_source/EBSPerformance.md

 Reboot your instance for this setting to take effect\.

-For more information, see [Configuring GRUB for paravirtual AMIs](UserProvidedKernels.md#configuringGRUB)\.
+For more information, see [Configure GRUB for paravirtual AMIs](UserProvidedKernels.md#configuringGRUB)\.
 Other Linux distributions, especially those that do not use the GRUB boot loader, may require a different approach to adjusting the kernel parameters\.

 For more information about EBS I/O characteristics, see the [Amazon EBS: Designing for Performance](https://www.youtube.com/watch?v=2wKgha8CZ_w) re:Invent presentation on this topic\.